-Additionally, research has shown magnesium deficiencies to be quite common among athletes and that strenuous exercise (such as swimming) may require an increased uptake of magnesium by 10-20%.
+Additionally, research has shown magnesium deficiencies to be quite common among athletes, and that strenuous exercise (such as swimming) may require an increased uptake of magnesium by 10-20%.

 What to do about it: It is recommended that athletes should consume half an ounce to an ounce of water for every pound of body weight throughout the day.
-That would mean that an athlete weighing 150 pounds should be consuming anywhere from 75-150 ounces (2.21-4.43 liters) of water throughout the day.
+That would mean that an athlete weighing 150 pounds should consume anywhere from 75-150 ounces (2.21-4.43 liters) of water throughout the day.

 It’s important to find what works well for you and also to make sure to consume that water evenly throughout your workouts as well (even if you’re not thirsty) and not just when you feel like it.